jsh9/markdown-toc-creator/README.md

 ### 3.9. `--add-horizontal-rules`

-If `True` (default), wrap the generated entries between horizontal rules (`---`) for additional separation.
-(The ToC title, if added, will be within the horizontal rules)
+If `True` (default), wrap the generated entries between horizontal rules for additional separation (the ToC title, if added, will be inside the rules).
+Pair this with `--horizontal-rule-style` to pick which thematic break format to use.

+### 3.10. `--horizontal-rule-style`

+Controls the style of the horizontal rules inserted when `--add-horizontal-rules` is enabled:

+- `mdformat` (default): uses 70 underscores to match `mdformat`'s style
+- `prettier`: uses `---` to match Prettier's style

 ## 4. Compatibility with other formatters